procount/pinn/README_PINN.md

 Each OS has a checkbox at the left hand side to select whether it will be installed or not.
 When PINN is booted with OSes already installed, these OSes will normally have their checkbox automatically ticked (but see the `select` option) and their background will also be light green in colour, along with the word **[installed]** next to their name.
 Note that installed OSes may be selected in multiple tabs.

-When the **Maintenance** toolbar is selected, this list will change to only show the list of OSes that are already installed, since the toolbar buttons are only relevent to installed OSes.
+When the **Maintenance** toolbar is selected, this list will change to only show the list of OSes that are already installed, since the toolbar buttons are only relevant to installed OSes.

 ## Status Window